ItsHardToGet/geer-intern-assignment/README.md

-here is likn to my project  : stately-biscuit-467a45.netlify.app
+here is likn to my project  : stately-biscuit-467a45.netlify.app or https://stately-biscuit-467a45.netlify.app/

 click on it and login using given credentials